-The Texas-Oklahoma Passenger Rail Study (TOPRS) commenced in winter 2013 and is expected to be completed by the end of 2014.
+The Texas-Oklahoma Passenger Rail Study (TOPRS) started in winter 2013 and is expected to be completed by the end of 2015.
 It will document the costs, benefits and impacts of potential rail service alternatives compared to a no-build alternative in a service-level environmental impact statement (EIS).

 Environmental Impact Statement

 High-speed passenger rail has been under consideration in Texas since the late 1980s.
 In the 1990s, a private consortium was awarded a franchise to design, build and operate high-speed rail in the state.
 Although demand appeared to support the development of high-speed rail, lack of funding and other obstacles prevented the project from moving forward.
 Since then, other proposals for high-speed passenger rail in Texas have been submitted to the Federal Railroad Administration (FRA), with each proposal showing revenues that exceed operating expenses but requiring some amount of funding to build.

 In 2000, the FRA designated the South Central corridor, including the area between San Antonio and Dallas/Fort Worth, as a future high-speed rail corridor.
 In 2010, TxDOT received a grant from FRA to study passenger rail in this corridor.

 Different Types of Passenger Rail